-- Preview Email Newsletter

 *

 A new study by researchers at the Rollins School of Public Health found that about one in 10 people are living with more than two chronic conditions by their early 40s.
-While a lot of previous research has been done on older adults with several chronic conditions, this is one of the first t more PR
+While a lot of previous research has been done on older adults with several chronic conditions, this is one of the first to look at multimorbidities for younger adults.

 Three W&M students to bring scientific expertise to policymaking in the commonwealth (10)